koehnlein/codeception-email-mailpit/README.md

 # Mailpit Module for the Codeception Testing Framework

-This codeception module can be used to run tests against your [Mailpit](https://github.com/axllent/mailpit) instance.
+This [Codeception](https://codeception.com/) module can be used to run tests against your [Mailpit](https://github.com/axllent/mailpit) instance.

 Mailpit was inspired by MailHog, which is not developed anymore.
 Because it is not a 1:1 replacement, the API changed and existing MailHog codeception modules cannot be used anymore.